List of Whitney Biennial artists: 2017

 The 2017 Biennial is the first to take place in the museum's much larger new location in the Meatpacking District.
 With 63 participants the exhibition runs from March 17 until June 11, and is co-curated by Christopher Y. Lew and Mia Locks.

 2019

 The Biennial participating artists were announced in February 2019.
 Curated by Rujeko Hockley and Jane Panetta, the show is open from May 17 to September 22, 2019.
 One artist, Michael Rakowitz, turned down the invitation to participate in response to the presence of the Whitney's vice chair at the time, Warren Kanders, CEO of Safariland.
 In mid-July 2019, eight artists requested for their work to be withdrawn from the 2019 Whitney Biennial in response to additional concerns over Safariland's manufacturing of tear gas and police equipment.
 Kanders resigned from his position on the board July 25, 2019.

 2022

 The 2021 Whitney Biennial was postponed till 2022 due to the COVID-19 pandemic.
-The 2022 Whitney Biennial is curated by David Breslin and Adrienne Edwards.
+The 2022 Whitney Biennial was curated by David Breslin and Adrienne Edwards.

+2024

+The Biennial participating artists were announced on January 25, 2024.
+Titled "Even Better Than The Real Thing," the exhibition was curated by Chrissie Iles and Meg Onli with a performance program co-curated with guest curator Taja Cheek.
+The show opened from March 20 to August 11, 2024.